CEDStandards/CEDS-Collaborative-Exchange/README.md

 2. The version of the CEDS IDS and/or DW this resource is compatible with.
 This will allow stakeholders to see which resources should work with the version of CEDS they are on currently and which may be outdated and require additional work to bring them to the current version of CEDS.

 **License**
-All contributions to this repository are considered licensed under the Apache License 2.0.
+All contributions to this repository are considered licensed under the [Apache License 2.0] (https://github.com/CEDStandards/CEDS-Collaborative-Exchange/blob/master/LICENSE).